-Condition requirement Means of monitoring during period under review Compliance achieved?
+Pu Purpose: To discharge emissions to air from the manufacture and processing of milk products Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adopt best practicable option to prevent or minimise adverse effects Review of contingency and management plans and air quality monitoring Yes 2.
-Measures representing best practicable option may be reviewed Provision of BPO report Yes 3.
+Measures representing best practicable option may be reviewed Not reviewed during monitoring period N/A 3.
 Any alterations to the plant, processes or operations must be approved by Council Liaison with Consent holder Yes 4.
 Written report with regard to emissions, improvements and mitigation within five years and every six thereafter Report produced in August 2018, provided to Council in December 2020.
-Does not fulfil requirements of condition No 5.
+This did not fulfil the requirements of condition.
+Report provided in July 2023 following an abatement notice Yes 5.
 Consent authorises discharges to air according to application Consent holder liaison Yes 6.
-Use of most appropriate process equipment and controls to minimise emissions and impacts Emissions technology report overdue N/A 7.
+Use of most appropriate process equipment and controls to minimise emissions and impacts Consent holder liaison Yes 7.
 Powder emissions to atmosphere <125 mg/m 3 (subject to condition 8) Emission source analysis (stack testing) Yes 8.
-Powder emissions to atmosphere from Powder-3 <150 mg/m 3 Emission source analysis (stack testing).
-One elevated result.
-Abatement notice issued No Abatement Notic 9.
-Limits on depositions beyond boundary Inspections, deposition gauging Yes 10.
-PM 10 not to exceed 50 μg/m 3 Air quality monitoring Yes
+Powder emissions to atmosphere from Powder-3 <150 mg/m 3 Emission source analysis (stack testing) Yes

 Condition requirement Means of monitoring during period under review Compliance achieved?
-11. No odour at or beyond boundary Inspections Yes 12.
+9. Limits on depositions beyond boundary Inspections, deposition gauging Yes 10.
+PM 10 not to exceed 50 μg/m 3 Not monitored during period under review N/A 11.
+No odour at or beyond boundary Inspections Yes 12.
 Monitoring of emissions Air quality monitoring Yes 13.
-Annual meeting with Council and submitters No community meeting held during 2020-2021 No 14.
+Annual meeting with Council and submitters Liaison with consent holder Yes 14.
 Powder-5 can only process skim milk powder if Council are given five days' notice and a monitoring programme for the emissions is developed No skim milk powder processed in Powder-5 N/A 15.
 Review of conditions if Condition 14 activated No skim milk powder processed in Powder-5 N/A 16.
-Council may review consent for the purpose of dealing with any adverse effects No further option for review N/A Overall assessment of consent complia this consent Overall assessment of administrative p erformance in respect of this consent Improvemen required Improvemen required
+Council may review consent for the purpose of dealing with any adverse effects No further option for review N/A Overall assessment of consent complia this consent Overall assessment of administrative p erformance in respect of this consent High High